Clinical Experience Rotation

 - Primary Track-Adult Hospital-Based Service: The Health Psychology service provides bedside assessment and intervention to patients referred by the medical-surgical services across the hospital.
 Referrals are made with the expectation that we will provide timely recommendations and treat as appropriate.
 Fellows will learn to provide same day assessments relevant to the referral question and will become skilled in a variety of assessment techniques and modalities.
 Also on this rotation, and somewhat unusual for many other consultation-liaison services, the fellow will have the opportunity to provide ongoing interventions with the patient during their hospital stay.
 They will learn to provide brief, solution-focused and supportive psychotherapy with patients and families while they are in the hospital.
 Consultation with medical and allied health staff is also a very large component of this experience.

-- Burn Service: UW Burn Service houses an eight-bed acute care service for burn patients.
-There is also an outpatient Burn clinic for those patients who have been discharged from the hospital and require continued medical care.
-The Health Psychology service provides assessment and intervention services for adult and pediatric Burn patients.
+- Burn Service: UW Burn Service houses an acute care service for burn patients.
+The Health Psychology Service provides assessment and intervention services for adult and pediatric Burn patients.
 Specific skills developed include trauma screening, pain management, and adaptation to loss and body image change.
 One of the postdoctoral fellows takes a psychology “lead” position on the Burn Team, attending weekly multidisciplinary rounds and assisting with patient coping.

 - Acute Care for the Elderly Service (ACE): Fellows can choose to provide consultation to this multidisciplinary treatment team focused on comprehensive treatment planning for geriatric patients.
 Consultation questions include decisional capacity assessment, safety evaluation and dementia/delirium/depression work-up.
 Fellows attend morning rounds, work with patients and families, and provide consultation to treatment teams.

 - Neurology and Neurosurgery Service: Fellows can choose to attend Neurology/Neurosurgery rounds and take a psychology lead on this multidisciplinary treatment team.
-Patients seen include those who have suffered stroke, undergone resection of brain tumors, or are being treated for seizure disorder.
-Patients diagnosed with conversion disorder can also be seen while a member of this treatment team.
+Patients seen include those who have suffered stroke, undergone resection of brain tumors, are being treated for seizure disorder and those diagnosed with conversion disorder.

 - Vascular Surgery: Fellows can choose to attend Vascular Surgery rounds on a weekly basis, and tend to work with the patients who are undergoing planned amputation as a result of vascular disease.
 Fellows engage in walking rounds and also attend weekly conferences on this service.